KonradWohlfahrt/Glowtie/README.md

 ***
 # Schematics & Soldering
-I've downloaded the schematic from [Raxathor instructable](https://www.instructables.com/GlowTie/).
+These are the schematics from [Raxathor's instructable](https://www.instructables.com/GlowTie/).
 The circuit on the pcb looks like the following:
 ![Schematic1](https://github.com/Donut-Studio/Glowtie/blob/main/images/Schematic1.png)
 ![Schematic2](https://github.com/Donut-Studio/Glowtie/blob/main/images/Schematic2.png)